 World Travel Adapter: It’s worth splashing out a bit here and getting one that can charge a laptop and two USB devices at once, I have been using my Skross Travel Adapter for years.

-Smartphone: If you have a reaaaally good smartphone, you might not even need a camera.
+Smartphone: If you have a good smartphone, you might not need a camera – it totally depends on how much you care about your photos.

 Portable battery: Extremely useful for keeping your phone and camera charged whilst adventuring.
 I travel with two as I’m often trekking and away from power.